Rakhmiel/Final-Project/README.md

 # Economic Success Statistics App

-A terminal-based Java app that ingests person data from JSON and produces salary rankings and statistics broken down by major, industry, institution, and birth place.
+A terminal-based Java app that processes person data from JSON and produces salary rankings and statistics broken down by major, industry, institution, and birth place.
 Each person receives a **success score** based on their salary relative to US economic benchmarks.

 ---